A New Class of Higher Quantum Airy Structures as Modules of $\mathcal{W}(\mathfrak{gl}_r)$-Algebras: Higher Quantum Airy Structures for sigma a Product of Disjoint Cycles of the Same Length

 \subsection{Classification Theorem}

-All that remains is to determine whether the resulting subalgebras are $\lambda$-good, for some choice of partition $\lambda$ of $r$.
+All that remains is to determine whether the specified subsets are $\lambda$-good for some choice of integer partition $\lambda$ of $r$.
 The result is the main theorem of this section.
 We only consider the case with $n \geq 2$ (i.e. automorphisms $\sigma$ with more than one cycle), as the case $n=1$ corresponds to the quantum $r$-Airy structures constructed in Theorem 4.9 of \cite{borot2018higher}.